 - Also good in Vienna are open sandwiches.
-My favourite are from Duran which is a small cafe along Mariahilferstrasse although lots of other places sell them too.
+My favourite is from Duran which is a small cafe along Mariahilferstrasse although lots of other places sell them too.

 - Torte – This is a delicious cake available at most cafes.
 The best I’ve tried is also at Hotel Imperial Vienna.

-- A heuriger is a great way to experience local food and wine and are located slightly outside of the center and towards the Vienna Hills.
+- A heuriger is a great way to experience local food and wine and are located slightly outside of the centre and towards the Vienna Hills.
 Some of them can be found here.